China's tariffs would hurt Apple and these other US companies

 China and the United States appear to be on the brink of a full-blown trade war.
 And that is terrible news for many blue-chip American companies.

-Stocks fell Wednesday after China announced plans for a 25% tariff on more than 100 products that make up about $50 billion a year worth of US exports to the world's most populous nation.
+Stocks fell sharply Wednesday morning before stabilizing later in the day after China announced plans for a 25% tariff on more than 100 products that make up about $50 billion a year worth of US exports to the world's most populous nation.

 That could be a major problem for Apple, Boeing, Caterpillar, Intel and other multinational companies in the Dow that sell a lot of their products to Chinese consumers and businesses.

 Apple (AAPL) generated $18 billion in revenue — 20% of its total sales — by selling iPhones, iPads and Macs to Chinese consumers in just its most recent quarter.
-Apple's stock fell nearly 1.5% on Wednesday.
+Apple's stock fell nearly 1.5% on Wednesday but was flat by midday.

 Boeing (BA) sales from China amounted to nearly $12 billion last year, almost 13% of its overall revenue.
 And the company announced in November that it had inked an agreement to sell 300 planes to China, a deal worth $37 billion.